jonteohr/Better-Warden/README.md

 * https://github.com/condolent/Better-Warden
 */

-#if defined cmenuincluded
+#if defined wardenmenuincluded
  #endinput
 #endif
-#define cmenuincluded
+#define wardenmenuincluded

 /**
 * Called when a warden opens the warden menu.
 Also called when a player becomes a warden if sm_cmenu_auto_open is set to 1.